-These crazy moist Pink cupcakes with marble cream cheese frosting are the prettiest, easiest, most delicious cupcakes you will ever make for Valentine´s Day, Baby shower, Birthdays, or any other occasion!
-This Pink Velvet cupcake is the pretty cousin of the well-known red velvet cupcake.
-They are fluffy, tender with the most beautiful, lovely color and mild rosewater flavor (optional).
-The cream cheese frosting is light, and unlike other butter-based cream cheese frostings, very well balanced in sweetness!
-Ever wondered how to make marble-colored cupcake frosting?
-I will teach you my easy technique, let´s get started!
+This crazy moist Pink cupcakes recipe with marble cream cheese frosting is the prettiest, easiest, most delicious cupcake you will ever make for Valentine´s Day, Baby shower, Birthdays, or any other occasion!
+My Pink Velvet cupcake is the pretty cousin of the well-known Red velvet cupcake.

 For the Pink vanilla cupcakes

 - Granulated Sugar: Standard, all-purpose granulated or white sugar is perfectly fine for making cupcakes, nothing fancy.
-If you want to learn about the different types of sugar and how to use them in baking, please read my article in here
+If you want to learn about the different types of sugar and how to use them in baking, please read my sugar guide

 - Egg: Room temperature as always